nuvla/documentation/docs/nuvla/user-guide/customize-apps.md

  - Installs Python, `pip`, and the Nuvla Python API,

- - Adds a Python script (`link-data.py`) that organizes the referenced data objects, and
+ - Adds a Python script (`link-data.py`) that organises the referenced data objects, and

  - Adds a script (`start-service.sh`) that replaces the entry point of